infinum/qa-handbook/Automation/Python Virtual Environment.md

-> *Quality is never an accident; it is always the result of an intelligent effort.*
+> *Quality is never an accident; it is always the result of an intelligent effort. - John Ruskin*

 ## What is a Python Virtual Environment and why should you use it